autonity/docs.autonity.org/content/docs/reference/cli/oracle/_index.md

 - Autonity Utility Tool `aut`.
 A Python command-line RPC client for Autonity.
 The tool provides access to Autonity Oracle Contract interface functions.

-For `aut` installation, usage, and command-line options see RReference [Setup the Autonity Utility Tool (aut)](/account-holders/setup-aut/).
+For `aut` installation, usage, and command-line options see Reference [Setup the Autonity Utility Tool (aut)](/account-holders/setup-aut/).

 For calling Oracle Contract functions using `aut` see Reference [Autonity Interfaces, Oracle Contract interface](/reference/api/oracle/).
 -->